FBakkensen/bctddflow/test/README.md

 # Business Central Test Suite

 This directory contains a comprehensive test suite for Business Central that organizes and groups test methods into a structured framework.
 The test suite follows Business Central best practices, includes proper test runner functionality, and integrates with the TDD workflow scripts to enable running tests selectively.
+All tests are assigned to the built-in "DEFAULT" test suite following Business Central's standard test framework conventions.

 ## Components

-### 1. TestSuite.al (Codeunit 50100)

-A core utility codeunit that provides common test functionality:
-- Assertions (AssertTrue, AssertEquals, etc.)
-- Test data creation (CreateTestCustomer, CreateTestItem)
-- Random data generation (GetRandomInteger, GetRandomText, etc.)
-- Sales document helpers (CreateSalesDocument, AddSalesLine, etc.)

-### 2. TestRunner.al (Codeunit 50098)
+### 1. TestRunner.al (Codeunit 50098)

 A test runner codeunit that integrates with the BcContainerHelper test execution framework:
 - Runs tests selectively based on codeunit name, function name, or tag
 - Provides a standard interface for the TDD workflow scripts
 - Logs test execution and results

-### 3. TestSetup.al (Codeunit 50097)
+### 2. TestSetup.al (Codeunit 50097)

 A codeunit that handles common test setup and teardown operations:
 - Initializes the test environment